Human Resources

 Accrued sick time carries forward without any limitation of total accumulation.

-Accrued sick time is not paid out upon termination, but you may be eligible to be paid out for some accumulated sick time under the Retiree Accumulated Sick Leave Program.
+Accrued sick time is not paid out upon termination, but you retire from NAU you may be eligible to be paid out a portion of unused sick time under the Retiree Accumulated Sick Leave Program.

 Approved Time Away from Work